lucasagudiez/Solana-Minting/README.md

 ---

-1. Open command prompt
+1. Be sure you have installed Python correctly, [here is a link to download](https://www.python.org/downloads/)

 ---

+2. Open command prompt

+---

-2. Install all python module
+3. Install all python module

    `pip install selenium requests`

 ---

-3. Replace Phantom Passphrase and password in `config.json`
+4. Replace Phantom Passphrase and password in `config.json`

     `launchpadLink` --> Launchpad link on magic eden